nesi/agdr-validator/README.md

                         path to excel input file containing metadata -o, --stdout          write validation report to stdout, otherwise a filename will be generated based on the project code and date of report generation
   -p PROJECT, --project PROJECT
-                        Project code, e.g. AGDRXXXXX, required for TSV output.
-If unspecified, project code will default to AGDR99999.
+                        Project code, e.g. XXXXX, required for TSV output.
+If unspecified, project code will default to 99999.
   -r PROGRAM, --program PROGRAM
                         Program name, required for TSV output.
-If unspecified, program name will default to TAONGA -t, --tsv             include this flag to convert spreadsheet to TSV output for Gen3 ingest -l LOGLEVEL, --loglevel LOGLEVEL
+If unspecified, program name will default to NZ -t, --tsv             include this flag to convert spreadsheet to TSV output for Gen3 ingest -l LOGLEVEL, --loglevel LOGLEVEL
                         verbosity level, for debugging.
 Default is 0, highest is 3